St. Augustine's Nights of Lights 2025-26

 There are plenty of photo opportunities throughout the downtown area, from the dazzling lights along the bayfront, to the Christmas tree placed in the center of the Plaza de la Constitución with holiday gifts surrounding it.
 From dusk until dawn, the lights bring holiday cheer to visitors and locals.

-The City of St. Augustine offers a Free Park and Ride Shuttle Service for Nights of Lights beginning on Light Up Night, November 23, and continuing on select days through the end of December.
-For information about operating times as well as pick-up and drop-off locations, visit here.
+The City of St. Augustine offers a Free Park and Ride Shuttle Service for Nights of Lights beginning on Light Up Night, November 15, and continuing on select days through the end of December.
+For information about operating times and the pick-up and drop-off locations, visit here.

 Light-Up!
 Night

 The annual Light-Up!
-Night begins at 4:00 p.m. with a performance by Showtime USA presenting a wide variety of holiday musical favorites.
+Night begins at 4:00 p.m. with a performance by Showtime USA presenting a variety of holiday musical favorites.
 Showtime's performance will be in front of St. Augustine's City Hall, 75 King Street.
 At 5:30 p.m., the All Star Orchestra takes the stage with great swing and big band sounds in grand holiday style at the historic Plaza de la Constitución Gazebo.
-During the Light-Up!
-Night ceremony, which begins at 6:30 p.m. in the Plaza, the switch to the Nights of Lights is flipped on to illuminate the city.
+The Light-Up!
+Night ceremony begins at 6:30 p.m. in the Plaza, when the master of ceremonies switches on the Nights of Lights to illuminate the city.
 The concert continues after the ceremony until 7:30 p.m.

-Some of the most elaborate light displays can be seen at Flagler College, the Lightner Museum, and on side streets such as Cordova and Orange streets.
-The main plaza, called the Plaza de la Constitución, features lights draped around every tree, with a huge Christmas tree in the center where photos can be taken.
-The pedestrian-only main shopping area, St. George Street, is also beautifully lit up.
+Some of the most elaborate light displays are at Flagler College and the Lightner Museum.
+The Plaza de la Constitución features white lights draped over the top of every tree, and a colorfully lit Christmas tree in the center where photos can be taken.

 History

-Nights of Lights in St. Augustine traces its origins back to the traditional Spanish practice of displaying a white candle in windows during the Christmas holidays.
-Candles in the window allude to the fact that Mary and Joseph could find no inn that would give them shelter.
+The original St. Augustine Nights of Lights committee claimed the idea was based on the old Spanish practice of displaying a white candle in windows during Christmas.
+Candles in the window allude to the fact that Mary and Joseph could find no inn that would shelter them.
 When the Spanish put candles in their windows, they were symbolically making room in their homes and hearts for Jesus.

 It also reflects the welcoming attitude of the holiday season, showing that guests are welcome to the home.
 The stunning lights reflect the city's more than 450-year history and illuminate the beautiful cityscape for lasting holiday memories.